John O'Leary (Fenian): Arrest and trial

 On 16 September 1865, O'Leary was arrested, and later tried on charges of high treason, reduced to 'treason felony'.
 He was sentenced to twenty years' penal servitude, of which five years were spent in English prisons, prior to his release and exile in January 1871.
 During his exile, he lived mainly in Paris, also visiting the United States, remained active in the IRB and its associated organisations, and wrote many letters to newspapers and journals.

 Later life in Dublin

 On the expiry of his 20-year prison term and therefore of the conditions associated with his release in 1885, he returned to Ireland.
 He and his sister, the poet Ellen O'Leary, both became important figures within Dublin cultural and nationalist circles, which included W. B. Yeats, Maud Gonne, Rose Kavanagh, Rosa Mulholland, George Sigerson, and Katharine Tynan.
 He also functioned as an elder statesman of the separatist movement, being active in the Young Ireland Society, and acted as president of the Irish Transvaal Committee, which supported the Boer side in the Boer War.

+In 1898, O'Leary was selected as chair of the Dublin commemoration committee for the centenary of the 1798 Rebellion.
+In this capacity he laid the foundation stone to an ultimately aborted Wolfe Tone memorial at the Grafton Street corner of St Stephen's Green on 15 August 1898.